rodrigosetti/json-archetype/README.md

     json-test <options> [file [file ...]]
       -h           --help                Display help information
+                   --version             Display program version
       -a FILENAME  --archetype=FILENAME  The JSON archetype file name

 If no JSON filename is given, then reads from standard input.

+This project uses [Semantic Versioning](http://semver.org), so any major version number changes means that the previous version's archetypes may be incompatible with the new syntax (this change shouldn't happen in practice).

+## Development

+For development, I recommend using `cabal sandbox` (see `cabal help sandbox` for details) to create a dependency environment (_i.e._ virtual environment) to install the dependencies and test, _e.g._, after cloning the project:

+    $ cabal sandbox init
+    $ cabal install --dependencies-only
+    $ ./run-tests.sh